 - When grilling the chicken, you’ll know when it’s ready to be flipped when it releases easily from the grate.
 Try not to overly handle or flip to ensure crispy, charred grill marks with a moist interior.
 Always use a thermometer (pull at 160ºF) for consistent results.

-And let’s be friends PINTEREST or INSTAGRAM!
+Let’s be friends on Pinterest!
 I’m always sharing great recipes!

 Ingredients

-Honey Mustard Dressing / Marinade:
+Honey Mustard Dressing / Marinade

-- 1/4 cup honey
+- ¼ cup honey

 - 2 tablespoons dijon mustard